Beyond the Nucleus: Cytoplasmic Dominance in Follicular Thyroid Carcinoma Detection Using Single-Cell Raman Imaging Across Multiple Devices: Results

-Hyperspectral Raman images data consist of three dimensional matrices, the first two axis corresponding to the pixel position and the third axis being the Raman intensity spectrum at that pixel.
-One image contains roughly \SI{80000}{} spectra with 1000 wavenumbers each, in the range of 700 - $\SI{3000}{cm^{-1}}$.
-Two-dimensional image frames at wavenumbers corresponding to Cytochrome c ($\SI{750}{cm^{-1}}$), proteins (Amide I, $\SI{1681}{cm^{-1}}$), and lipids ($\text{CH}_2$ bending at $\SI{2852}{cm^{-1}}$), are shown for representative hyperspectral images Figure.\ref{fig:overlay}.
+Single-cell Raman images were obtained from FTC-133, RO82W-1 and SV40 T antigen immortalized~\cite{keeting1992development} Nthy-ori 3-1 cell lines.
+In short, measurements were performed on 16 different dates by two different devices (Supplementary Table \ref{table:setup}), resulting in 86 images.
+Hyperspectral Raman images data consist of three dimensional matrices, in which the first two axes corresponds to the image pixel positions and the third axis the wavenumbers along which the Raman spectrum is assigned at that pixel.
+One unprocessed image contains roughly \SI{1e5}{} spectra ($400 \times 250$ pixels) with $\sim$1000 values on the wavenumber axis, in the range of 700 - $\SI{3000}{cm^{-1}}$.
+Two-dimensional image frames at wavenumbers corresponding to cytochromes ($\SI{750}{cm^{-1}}$), proteins (Amide I, $\SI{1681}{cm^{-1}}$), and lipids ($\text{CH}_2$ stretching at $\SI{2852}{cm^{-1}}$), are shown for representative hyperspectral images in Figure~\ref{fig:summary}a.
+Raman spectra underwent standard preprocessing step, including cosmic rays removal, spatial-spectral denoising, area normalization and cellular segmentation (Methods Section~\ref{data_processing}).
+After segmenting single cells within each Raman image, we obtained 365 Nthy-ori 3-1 cells, 314 FTC-133 cells and 141 RO82W-1 cells (Total 820 cells).